Edgar85/Jenkins-Zero-To-Hero/java-maven-sonar-argocd-helm-k8s/spring-boot-app-manifests/README.md

-Install VirtualBox and Ubuntu on it
+﻿Install VirtualBox and Ubuntu on it

 We will use this virtual machine for the next Continuous Delivery part of this project.